-Runyararo Mapfumo The Zimbabwean Director On Netflix Show Sex Education
+Runyararo Mapfumo: The Zimbabwean Director On Netflix Show Sex Education

-We didn't need another reason to dive into the latest season of Sex Education but as chance would have it we've got.
+We didn't need another reason to dive into the latest season of Sex Education but as chance would have it we've got it.
 Season 3 of Sex Education is directed by Zimbabwean director Runyararo Mapfumo alongside Ben Taylor.
 She has directing credits on episodes 4, 6, 7 and 8 of the latest season of Sex Education.

 Sex Education is a British comedy-drama streaming television series created by Laurie Nunn for Netflix.
 The series depicts the lives of the students, staff, and parents of the fictitious Moordale Secondary School as they contend with dilemmas in their personal lives, often related to sexual intimacy.
 It features an ensemble cast that includes Asa Butterfield, Gillian Anderson, Ncuti Gatwa, Emma Mackey, Connor Swindells, Kedar Williams-Stirling, Aimee Lou Wood, Tanya Reynolds, and Patricia Allison.